zezip/StackOverflowTagRecommender/README.md

 To run all main experiments: `chmod +x experiments.sh; ./experiments.sh` (Note that running this will download a ~1GB copy of GloVe)

+Alternatively, you can run the python files outlined `experiments.sh` individually (in the case that one is incompatible with your environment)

-To re-make the set data split: `python src/data/make_split.py`
+To remake the preset data split: `python src/data/make_split.py`

 To retrain the BPE encoder on the unsupervised dataset: `python src/models/bpe_tokenizer.py`